Public hearings of the United States House Select Committee on the January 6 Attack: Third hearing – June 16, 2022

+Participants

 Synopsis of third hearing

 The third televised hearing examined how Trump and others pressured Vice President Mike Pence to overturn the election results.
 Pence himself was not present at the hearing and did not offer video testimony.

 Experts testimony on the Constitutional role of the Vice President in the election

 J. Michael Luttig, a longtime Republican who had clerked for Antonin Scalia and Warren Burger before becoming a federal appeals court judge, testified in-person.
 Had Pence "obeyed the orders from his president," it "would have been tantamount to a revolution within a constitutional crisis," he said.

 Before the hearing, Luttig wrote a statement for the record that Trump and his allies "instigated" a war on democracy "so that he could cling to power."
 He continued, "It is breathtaking that these arguments even were conceived, let alone entertained by the President of the United States at that perilous moment in history" and that January 6 "was the final fateful day for the execution of a well-developed plan by the former president to overturn the 2020 presidential election at any cost."
 On the day before the Capitol attack, Luttig had—at the request of Pence's aides—publicly opined that the vice president had no constitutional authority to intervene in the election certification, which Pence cited in his January 6 letter stating he would not intervene.

 Greg Jacob, former counsel to Pence, testified in-person.
 He had advised Pence he did not have the authority to overturn the election results.
 In his legal opinion, he said, those who wrote the Constitution wouldn't have "put it in the hands of one person to determine who would be the president of the United States".
 He also said that John Eastman had told him privately that he didn't expect a single Supreme Court Justice would support the validity of the fake electors scheme.

 A video was shown of testimony by Marc Short, former Pence chief of staff.
 According to Short, Pence knew he had no legal authority to overturn the election and had said so "many times" to Trump.